teamdunno/discord-http-denoflare/README.md

 ## NOTE!
 This is an experiment repository that was made by [@cupglassdev](https://github.com/cupglassdev), and not ready for production usage

-If the module was fails to deploy, on test, we're going to shutdown the repository ASAP
+If the module was failed to deploy, on test, we're going to shutdown the repository ASAP

 Or else, this repo going to be a 'Public Template' on Github